Anti-war protests in Russia (2022–present): Statements against the war by public figures

 After the invasion began on 24 February, several Russian celebrities, including pop star Valery Meladze, television host Ivan Urgant and television presenter Ksenia Sobchak, unambiguously criticized it on social media.
 The comedian and television presenter Maxim Galkin and television comedian Alexander Gudkov also condemned the war, as did actress Chulpan Khamatova and actor Konstantin Khabensky.
-Vlogger Yury Dud received a million 'likes' for a post criticising the war:
+Journalist Yury Dud received a million 'likes' for a post criticising the war:

 I write these words for a reason.
 When my children grow up and discover this moment in history... and ask me 'Dad, what did you do?', I want to have written proof that I did not choose this regime and did not support its imperialist rage.

 Ukrainian-born pop star Svetlana Loboda asked "How is this possible?
 Lord, stop all this!"
 Figure skater Evgenia Medvedeva called for "this all [to end] as soon as possible, like a bad dream".
 Chess player Yan Nepomniachtchi tweeted in protest: "History has seen many Black Thursdays.
 But today is blacker than the others. #saynotowar".
 Tennis world number one Daniil Medvedev and world number seven Andrey Rublev both spoke out in favour of peace on the day of the invasion.
 On the following day Rublev wrote "No war please" on the camera after winning his match.
 The hip-hop artist Oxxxymiron cancelled upcoming shows and called for mass protest, calling the invasion "a crime and a catastrophe".
 Yelena Kovalskaya resigned as director of the state-owned Meyerhold Theater Center, writing that it was "impossible to work for a murderer and receive salary from him".

 Russian rapper Oxxxymiron announced a series of benefit concerts outside Russia, entitled Russians Against War, the proceeds from which would be donated to NGOs helping Ukrainian refugees.

 Pianist and composer Evgeny Kissin described Russia's invasion as a crime that cannot be justified.
 The pianist Alexander Melnikov said "I'm furious with [Putin's government] for making me feel guilty about being Russian."
 Pop singer Sergey Lazarev called for the war to stop.